Knowing & understanding the cleaning and maintenance of a carbon steel wok has an essential impact on how long the pot will last.

 - Add a few drops of the dishwasher and mix it.

-- Turn off the heat, and let the pan cool, this soapy mixture will soften the burnt food.
+- Turn off the heat, and let the wok cool, this soapy mixture will soften the burnt food.

-- Use the scrub pad, if required, and wash the pan as usual.
+- Use the scrub pad, if required, and wash the wok as usual.

-That is the easiest way to remove the burnt, but you may have to repeat it sometimes for the stubborn burnt food.
+That is the easiest way to clean the burnt surface of a wok, but you may have to repeat it sometimes for the stubborn burnt food.

 Salt and oil mixture!

-- Place the pan on the stove and add two tablespoons of olive oil in it.
+- Place the wok on the stove and add two tablespoons of olive oil in it.

 - Add a tablespoon of salt in it, and heat it for five to ten minutes.

-- Let the pan cool for some time while the salt is warm and use a scraper scrub to remove the burnt particle.
+- Let the wok cool for some time while the salt is warm and use a scraper scrub to remove the burnt particle.

-- Wash the pan with cool water and scrub it with a smooth sponge.
+- Wash the wok with cool water and scrub it with a smooth sponge.

 - Rinse it thoroughly and save it for the next time.

-Always try to coat the pan with a bit of oil before saving it for the next time.
-That will maintain the condition of the coating of your pan.
+Always try to coat the wok with a bit of oil before saving it for the next time.
+That will prevent the wok from getting rusty.

 7. How do you remove black stains from a wok?